Section 2: An Administrative View

-School librarians work with both students and teachers to facilitate access to information in a wide variety of formats, instruct students and teachers how to acquire, evaluate and use information and the technology needed in this process, and introduces children and young adults to literature and other resources to broaden their horizons.
+School librarians work with both students and teachers to facilitate access to information in a wide variety of formats, instruct students and teachers on how to acquire, evaluate and use the information and the technology needed in this process and introduce children and young adults to literature and other resources to broaden their horizons.

 2.5 Professional Development (School Library Guide p.
 17)

 To be effective, librarians must stay abreast of and incorporate the rapidly changing information environment into the school library program.
 In order to accomplish this goal, librarians must connect and share expertise within the professional learning community.